bstapleton/flashcards-laravel/README.md

 ## The TODO list

-- Rework the answering mechanics to offload all the stuff in the controller method to the service where it should actually be
 - Scoring system
   - Including segmentation by tag
-  - Handling of 'correctness' matrix for multiple choice
 - Allow for image-type answers: e.g. select the correct x from the images below
 - Tests.
 So many tests.
 - Error checking and handling for